 Ensuring that FileVault is enabled on company-owned Macs is often a high priority.
 Apple MDM has built-in support for FileVault enforcement and key escrow, but Crypt expands on these capabilities.

 Crypt can be configured on your server for storing FileVault recovery keys.
-Further, it can enforce FileVault when devices are offline, enable admins to configure specific permissions for users and offer a self-serve functionality to allow users to request their recovery keys.
+It can also enforce FileVault when devices are offline, enable admins to configure specific permissions for users, and offer self-serve functionality to allow users to request their recovery keys.

 Building macOS PKGs used only for deploying scripts can be a repetitive hassle.
 Additionally, admins often don't want the package to leave anything behind after running the script.
 This clever tool makes it easy for admins to quickly build packages from their scripts that can be delivered via MDM.